-Until the transactions that took place on July 14 and 15, 2009 (described below), SPH's primary, non-cash asset was its 100% interest (through a wholly-owned intermediate holding company)12 in WebBank and SPH's primary engagement was as the top-tier holding company for the bank.
-Because banks are excepted from the definition of an investment company pursuant to Section 3(c)(3) of the Act, SPH's interests in WebBank are good assets for purposes of the Forty Percent Test.13 Since SPH's primary holdings were its WebBank interests, none of the three primary definitions of an "investment company" set forth in Section 3(a)(1) of the Act described SPH.14 Moreover, even if SPH had fallen within one of these primary definitions, it could nonetheless have relied on the exception provided by Section 3(c)(6) of the Act to issuers "primarily engaged, directly or through majority owned subsidiaries in . . . the businesses described in [Section 3(c)](3) . . .".
+Until the transactions that took place on July 14 and 15, 2009 (described below), SPH's primary, non-cash asset was its 100% interest (through a wholly-owned intermediate holding company)13 in WebBank and SPH's primary engagement was as the top-tier holding company for WebBank.
+Because banks are excepted from the definition of an investment company pursuant to Section 3(c)(3) of the Act, SPH's interest in WebBank is a good asset for purposes of the Forty Percent Test.14 Since SPH's primary holding was its WebBank interest, none of the three primary definitions of an "investment company" set forth in Section 3(a)(1) of the Act described SPH.15 Moreover, even if SPH had fallen within one of these primary definitions, it could nonetheless have relied on the exception provided by Section 3(c)(6) of the Act to issuers "primarily engaged, directly or through majority owned subsidiaries in . . . the businesses described in [Section 3(c)](3). . . ."